 As corporations have moved from donors to investors, priorities for their academic relationships have evolved.
-The emphasis is now on working with those universities that provide holistic value - student recruiting, executive education, faculty consultants, sponsored research, licensing opportunities, joint government proposals, etc. For instance, student recruiting is one of the highest priorities for companies, so when companies do not have high employee recruiting yields, they may take their relationships to other universities or reduce the number of "partner" universities they support.
+The emphasis is now on working with those universities that provide holistic value - student recruiting, executive education, faculty consultants, sponsored research, licensing opportunities, joint government proposals, etc.

+For instance, student recruiting is one of the highest priorities for companies, so when companies do not have high employee recruiting yields, they may take their relationships to other universities or reduce the number of "partner" universities they support.

-The HP Relationship Continuum (see Figure 1) shows the comprehensive academic-industry approach one company has taken.
-HP, like most companies, is focused on developing strategic partnerships that strategic partnerships that Source: Wavne C. Johnson.
-Former Vice President.
-HP University Relations add value to the company.
+The HP Relationship Continuum (see Figure 1 on next page) shows the comprehensive academicindustry approach one company has taken.
+HP, like most companies, is focused on developing strategic partnerships that add value to the company.
 As the company builds trust with the university and the relationship deepens, more engagement opportunities arise.
 It is instructive to note that major philanthropic gifts usually result only after the relationship is well established and mature.